 Organizing and Faith-based organizing

-Dominant Narrative vs Transformational Narrative
+Dominant Narrative vs. Transformational Narrative

 When you think of power, you probably think of political power, or power over other people — or even the villains from movies and TV who just want power for power’s sake.

-But when we talk about power, we aren’t talking about the ability to control other people.
-In community organizing, power is the ability to act in your own self-interest, and to influence the political, environmental, social and economic decisions that affect your life.
-Power is the ability to claim what’s rightfully yours — your ability to speak and act publicly in your community.
+So what does it mean when we say we “build power”?
+When we talk about power, we are not talking about the ability to control other people.
+In community organizing, power is the ability to act in order to achieve purpose.
+Power allows us to impact the political, environmental, social and economic decisions that affect our lives.
+Power is the ability to claim what is rightfully ours — our ability to speak and act publicly in our own communities.